 Call env’s CreateMutableBinding concrete method passing dn and configurableBindings as the arguments.

 Call env’s SetMutableBinding concrete method passing dn, undefined, and strict as the arguments.

+else if env is the environment record component of the global environment then

+Let go be the global object.

+Let existingProp be the resulting of calling the [[GetOwnProperty]] internal method of go with argument fn.

+If existingProp is undefined, then

+Call the [[DefineOwnProperty]] internal method of go, passing dn, Property Descriptor {[[Value]]: undefined, [[Writable]]: true, [[Enumerable]]: true , [[Configurable]]: configurableBindings }, and true as arguments.

 10.6 Arguments Object

-When control enters an execution context for function code, an arguments object is created unless (as specified in 10.5) the identifier arguments occurs as an Identifier in the function’s FormalParameterList or occurs as the Identifier of a VariableDeclaration or FunctionDeclaration contained in the function code.
+When control enters an execution context for function code, an arguments object is created unless (as specified in 10.5) the identifier arguments occurs as an Identifier in the function’s FormalParameterList or occurs as the Identifier of a FunctionDeclaration contained in the function code.

 The arguments object is created by calling the abstract operation CreateArgumentsObject with arguments func the function object whose code is to be evaluated, names a List containing the function’s formal parameter names, args the actual arguments passed to the [[Call]] internal method, env the variable environment for the function code, and strict a Boolean that indicates whether or not the function code is strict code.
 When CreateArgumentsObject is called the following steps are performed: